AplaProject/apla-docs-en/source/topics/daemons.rst

 - QueueParserBlocks

-    Parses block hashes from the block queue.
+    Processes blocks from the block queue.

     .. todo::